rubymonolith/superform/README.md

 # Renders input with the name `admin_user[email]`
 ```

-To customize the form namespace, like an ActiveRecord model nested within a module, the `key` method can be overriden.
+If you want to customize the form namespace, you can override the `key` method
+in your form.

 ```ruby
 class UserForm < Superform::Rails::Form